 Before we look at what’s inside the food, what about the package itself?
 Essentially every packaged food comes into contact with some kind of plastic.
 Even that paper bread bag might be lined with a plastic coating.
 This contact means that small amounts of plastic get absorbed into our food.

-CDC monitoring shows that over 90 percent of people have detectable levels of the plastic component bisphenol A in their bodies.
-This chemical may affect the function of hormones such as estrogen.
-One large study showed that those who have high levels of BPA in their urine have higher rates of diabetes, heart disease, and liver toxicity.
-Other plastic based chemicals called phthalates are believed to block the action of testosterone.
+Monitoring by the Centers for Disease Control and Prevention (CDC) shows that more than 90 percent of people have detectable levels of the plastic component bisphenol A (BPA) in their bodies.
+This chemical may affect the function of hormones like estrogen.
+One large study showed that those who have high levels of BPA in their urine have higher rates of diabetes, heart disease and liver toxicity.
+Other plastic-based chemicals called phthalates are believed to block the action of testosterone.
 In pregnant women, phthalates may even affect fetal development.

-The best strategy is to avoid plastic containers (bottles, cups, plates, packages, etc.) that are made from polycarbonate.
+The best strategy is to avoid plastic containers — bottles, cups, plates and packages — that are made from polycarbonate.
 Look for the number 7 or the letters “PC” on the package.
 Also, try to store food in glass or porcelain containers.

 More Dangerous Packages

-Not all packaging contains these substances though.
+However, not all packaging contains these substances.
 It can be sporadic and regional.
-For instance, the same fast food brand may have PFC boxes in Idaho but not in Florida.
+For instance, the same fast-food brand may have PFC boxes in Idaho but not in Florida.

-Where you find them: White bread, buns, box cereals, pastas, white flour, and white rice.
+Where you find them: White bread, buns, box cereals, pasta, white flour and white rice.

-What food labels call them: Surprisingly some labels such as wheat flour, multigrain or seven-grain might actually be high in refined grains.
+What food labels call them: Surprisingly, some labels like wheat flour, multigrain or seven-grain might be high in refined grains.

-If you eat too much of these starchy foods you could be increasing your risk for high cholesterol, high blood pressure, heart attacks, insulin resistance, diabetes, and obesity.
-Instead, opt for 100% whole grains such as:
+If you eat too much of these starchy foods, you could be increasing your risk for high cholesterol, high blood pressure, heart attacks, insulin resistance, diabetes and obesity.
+Instead, opt for 100 percent whole grains, such as: